What is Proportional Representation?

 Opposition to Proportional Representation

 Opponents of proportional representation take an equally strong view in their opposition to a change in the electoral mechanics.
-They typically argue that it is more important that the system can deliver, and then eject an ineffective government, rather than purely be representative of opinion.
+They suggest that the election result should be geared to who people like most, rather than to who they dislike least.
+They typically argue that it is more important that the system can deliver, and then eject an ineffective government, rather than purely be representative of opinion. .

 Critics of proportional representation invariably refer to how proportional voting systems rarely lead to an overall majority for one particular party.
 As such it is claimed that the result of an election always comes about as a consequence of negotiations between a handful of political leaders post an election.
-It is argued that this form of horse trading ironically provides a greater say to the party with the smallest proportion of votes, as evidenced in the week long deliberations post the 2010 General Election, when in effect, a few senior figures within the Liberal Democrat Party decided who then formed the government.
+It is argued that this form of horse trading ironically provides a greater say to the party with the smallest proportion of votes, as evidenced in the week long deliberations post the 2010 General Election.
+In that a case a few senior figures within the Liberal Democrat Party, decided who formed the government.

 It is claimed that coalition building in this way, can also lead to one party becoming the dominant force in government for decades on end.
 The ability of particular parties to form coalitions is said to make it easier for them to remain in power on ongoing basis.
 As such there is far less accountability between the wrath of public opinion and the actual ejection of an unpopular government of the day.
 It is suggested that in this sense, proportional representation actually reduces democratic consent.